aryakommineni/provising_vm/provision-sm-md-lg/README.md

    - Enter the following for the second entry in the dropdown:
       - For **Name** field, choose **Medium**.
       - For **Value** field, choose **medium**.
-   - Enter the following for the second entry in the dropdown:
+   - Enter the following for the third entry in the dropdown:
       - For **Name** field, choose **Small**.
       - For **Value** field, choose **small**.
 9. Click **Save**.